TomasLukes/scrimba-solo-projects/04_movie-search/README.md

 After fully refactoring the app to React and implementing routing, I plan to continue development by:
 - ✅ Using more advanced styling techniques (BEM, Sass)
-- 👷‍♂️ Creating a more robust solution for storing the watchlist (Firebase)
-- 👷‍♂️ Adding user authentication (Firebase?)
+- ✅ Redesigne UI for better responsiveness across devices

 ## Last update:

-- 07/05/2023 - After completing the CSS refactoring, Firebase integration will be implemented.
+- 08/05/2023 - Project is mainly done for now